wwevo/chrani-bot-tng/README.md

 * Widget system to easily extend the webinterface
 * Multiple Servers can be managed with one bot (simplified for now)
 * Epic **LCARS**-Style Interface :)
+* Entities are being tracked (Players, Vehicles, Animals, Zombies)
+  * Screamer protection can be activated for locations, all screamer will get killed after spawning

 * The following widgets are (partly) implemented
   * Telnet-log widget